Focshole/Covid19TrendPerProvincia/README.md

 # Covid19TrendPerProvincia
 Simple python3 script to produce plots about new daily infections in each italian province.
-The script relies on Protezione Civile's csv data about total cases per provinces.
+The script relies on Protezione Civile's csv data about total cases per province.
 It had been written in a few hours of spare time.

 ## How to use